 Don’t settle for less than you deserve.
 Stewart J. Guss and his team work with clients throughout Atlanta and the surrounding area to secure the recovery they deserve.
-Contact us today for a free and immediate case consultation with our dedicated Atlanta car accident lawyers.
+Contact us today for a free and immediate case consultation with our dedicated Atlanta car accident professionals.

 Consider some of our past testimonials from clients:

-- “We received QUALITY service, reliable guidance and we are VERY satisfied with the outcome.”
+- “We received QUALITY service, reliable guidance, and we are VERY satisfied with the outcome.”

 - “Honest, trustworthy, informative, to the point and passionate about doing things right!”

 - “Mr. Guss and his team significantly exceeded my expectations and the net settlement I received was more than triple what I had anticipated.”

 - “Stewart is everything I could have hoped for in an attorney.”

 While we can't guarantee a specific recovery in any case, we can, however, guarantee that our team will serve as zealous advocates on behalf of every one of our clients.